Residence Life Policies

 Electrical Outlets and Phones

-Any alteration of electrical and phone systems, which are the property of the University, must be done by University Plant Operations or ITS personnel.
+Any alteration of electrical, phone, or cable systems, which are the property of the University, must be done by University Plant Operations or ITS personnel.

 Any painting must be approved by the Office of Student Development and Plant Operations.
 No defacing of residence hall walls or furniture is allowed, and occupants will be held financially liable for any abuse.